AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 The taxi dropped him off at the entrance of the Marriner S. Eccles building—a towering, rectilinear behemoth of Georgia marble.
 While neither elegant nor quite ugly, it did cut a striking figure against the clear spring sky as it exuded a neoclassical boredom as unimaginative as the four floors of functionaries who filled it.
 In a city teeming with ornate symbols of power, perhaps it was only natural that the real thing would be found in an otherwise unremarkable structure.

 “I’m back,” Williams whispered to himself.
 The chairman was already waiting by the time he reached the conference room.
 The ambience reminded him of a very austere kindergarten, where each committee member customarily sat behind his or her emblazoned nameplate on the vast wooden table.
-At the center, of course, was Chairman Powell, flanked by Governors Clarida, Quarles, Bowman, and Brainard, or as he knew them—Jay, Richard, Randy, Miki, and Lael.
+At the center, of course, was Chairman Powell, flanked by Governors Clarida, Quarles, Bowman, and Brainard, or as they knew each other—Jay, Richard, Randy, Miki, and Lael.
 The governors were absent today—as were all of the usual observers and hangers-on inserted in the name of “transparency”—even as their names shone brightly on the table.

+I need your strength.
+The kind of person who would respond to such an out of the way call like you did.

+Your grandmother

+scrolled through the news.

+I’m sorry.
+I thought you were at the Capitol

 “Hi John,” Powell greeted him half-heartedly.
 “Thanks for coming all the way here from New York.”